haripriyaM-ai/Module1/Datatypes-Complex Number.md

-# 🧮 Datatypes-Complex Number Creation in Python
+# EXP 4: Datatypes-Complex Number Creation in Python

-## 🎯 Aim
+## Aim
-To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.
+To write a Python program that reads two integers, create a complex number using them, and then prints the complex number along with its real and imaginary parts.

-## 🧠 Algorithm
+##  Algorithm
 1. Read an integer input from the user and assign it to the variable `a` (real part).
 2. Read another integer input from the user and assign it to the variable `b` (imaginary part).
 3. Create a complex number `x` using the `complex(a, b)` function.